Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks: Supportive Experiments Results

 In this section, we include additional supporting experimental results.
 Figure~\ref{fig:pixelhistogram} shows the histogram representing probability of pixel values in cloudy/cloudless case among different datasets.
 According to Figure~\ref{fig:pixelhistogram}, the distribution of cloudy dataset in Oroville Dam is far from that of the cloudless one, while the distribution of cloudy dataset on the Elephant Butte site is almost the same as the cloudless one.
 Since the outlier model adopted in this work is based on the high magnitude of outlier pixels, this means that the outlier indicator is more likely to be $1$ in Elephant Butte dataset compared to the Oroville Dam dataset, leading to a larger $\pi_k^{m,(i)}$ in~\eqref{eq:betaBernoulli}.
 According to~\eqref{eq:beta}, we should initialize hyperparameters as larger $e_0$ but smaller $f_0$ to achieve this goal.
 In summary, this shows that the hyperparameters of the robust variational image fusion framework have to be adjusted according to the difference in typical values of in-distribution and outlier pixels.

-Figure~\ref{fig:Reconstruction-EButte-cloudless-support} shows the fused red reflectance as well as the acquired red band reflectance values from MODIS and Landsat in Elephant Butte site under cloudless scenario.
-Acquisition dates are displayed in the top labels at each column with a character, $M$ for MODIS and $L$ for Landsat, indicating the image used in the fusion algorithms.
-We recall that only the first and last Landsat images were used in the fusion process, keeping the remaining two images as ground-truth for evaluation purposes.
+Figure~\ref{fig:Reconstruction-EButte-cloudless-support} shows the fused red reflectance as well as the acquired red band reflectance values at MODIS and Landsat bands in Elephant Butte site under cloudless scenario.
+In the top labels, acquisition dates represent the acquired date.
+If the images are processed by the fusion algorithm, we have $M$ for MODIS and $L$ for Landsat, following the date in top label.
+As shown in the figure, only the first and last Landsat images were used in the fusion process, while the remaining two images as used as ground-truth to measure the performances of different methods.
 Figure~\ref{fig:watermap-Ebutte-cloudless} presents the water maps for the ground-truth (first column) and all studied algorithms obtained using K-means clustering.

 Figure~\ref{fig:Reconstruction-oroville-cloudless-support} shows the fused red and NIR band results as well as the observations and ground-truth in Oroville Dam site under cloudless scenario.
-Acquisition dates are displayed in the top labels at each column with a character, $M$ for MODIS and $L$ for Landsat, indicating the image used in the fusion algorithms.
-We recall that only the first and last Landsat images were used in the fusion process, keeping the remaining three images as ground-truth for evaluation purposes.
-Analyzing the results by visual inspection we can see that the images estimated by all different methods are similar to the Landsat (ground-truth) images.
-The upper panel of Figure~\ref{fig:watermap-oroville-cloudless} presents the water maps for all studied algorithms obtained using K-means clustering as well as the ground truth (first column), while the lower panel of Figure~\ref{fig:watermap-oroville-cloudless} shows the misclassification maps (i.e., the absolute error between the water maps obtained by each algorithm and the ground-truth).
+In the top labels, acquisition dates represent the acquired date.
+If the images are processed by the fusion algorithm, we have $M$ for MODIS and $L$ for Landsat, following the date in top label.
+As shown in the figure, only the first and last Landsat images were used in the fusion process, while the remaining two images as used as ground-truth to measure the performances of different methods.
+We can see that the fused images by all different methods are similar to the Landsat (ground-truth) images visually.
+The upper panel of Figure~\ref{fig:watermap-oroville-cloudless} presents the water maps for all different algorithms based on K-means clustering, with the ground truth shown at the first column, while the lower panel of Figure~\ref{fig:watermap-oroville-cloudless} shows the misclassification maps (i.e., the absolute error between the water maps by studied algorithms and the ground-truth).
 By comparing all the methods, we can see that their results are visually similar.